matthewbush55/README-generator/README.md

 ![Walkthrough](./assets/images/walkthrough.gif)

 First, run `node index.js` in the shell window to start the application.
-It will then prompt you to provide answwers to questions to be used in generating the README.md file.
+It will then prompt you to provide answers to questions that will be used to generate the README.md file.
 The application uses the `Inquirer` library to build answer objects and display those in their appropriate sections in the README as well as use markdown to style the README for a more visually appealing document.
 After the final question is answered, a file named "README.md" is generated using the `fs` library and saved into the project's root directory.

 Usage video instructions can also be found here: https://drive.google.com/file/d/1MPfLlBXeGibO0PmYQffk7qYSBHiBOEio/view